-- Remove the existing disincentive for independent retailers to identify commercial losses.54 - Encourage all retailers to replace type 6 accumulation meters with interval meters, in order to reduce UFE caused by NSLP profiling errors and access additional revenue protection measures inherent in advanced metering technology. - Encourage all retailers to engage in processes to improve the visibility of unmetered loads.
-This would include local retailers becoming involved in regions where they are currently not the local retailer. - Lead to more scrutiny of DLF calculations, potentially leading to them becoming more accurate over time.
+- Removing the existing disincentive for independent retailers to identify commercial losses.69 - Encouraging all retailers to replace type 6 accumulation meters with interval meters, in order to reduce UFE caused by NSLP profiling errors and access additional revenue protection measures inherent in advanced metering technology. - Encouraging all retailers to engage in processes to improve the visibility of unmetered loads.
+This would include local retailers becoming involved in regions where they are currently not the local retailer. - Leading to more scrutiny of DLF calculations, potentially leading to them becoming more accurate over time.

-In these ways, the Commission considers that allocating UFE more widely than the local retailer would provide improved incentives for all retailers, and this is likely to result in UFE being smaller than if this UFE allocation did not occur.
-Some of the reduction would effectively represent a saving for the market (e.g. commercial losses), while some other proportion will still exist (e.g. in more accurate DLFs), but be allocated differently.
-The potential savings for the market from reduced UFE represent increases in productive
+The draft determination suggested that due to these reasons UFE should be allocated more widely than to the local retailer.
+This would provide improved incentives for all retailers, resulting in UFE being smaller than if this UFE allocation did not occur.
+Some proportion of the reduction would be a saving for the market (e.g. commercial losses), while some other proportion will still exist (e.g. in more accurate DLFs), but be allocated differently.
+The potential savings for the market from reduced UFE represent increases in productive efficiency.
+The changes in allocation are likely to lead to increases in allocative efficiency because with businesses incurring the costs they cause, their prices will be more cost reflective.